crosscode-nl/snowflake/README.md

 The encoding features are for convenience only, although our implementations are optimized for speed.

-Decode means that the package has a function to decode the ID into a struct with the timestamp, machineID, and sequence. bwmarin/snowflake has a deprecated function to decode the ID, but is still works.
+Decode means that the module has a function to decode the ID into a struct with the timestamp, machineID, and sequence. bwmarin/snowflake has a deprecated function to decode the ID, but is still works.

 The encoding options are nice if you need to convert the ID to a string.
 The Influx64 encoding is Base64 encoding which